Jaime Jaquez Jr.: 2023–24

+2024–25

-In the 2024–25 regular season finale on April 13, 2025, Jaquez put up a career-high 41 points, along with 10 rebounds and seven assists, in a 119–118 loss to the Washington Wizards.
-The Heat had only nine players available for the game, as many rotation players sat in advance of the play-in tournament.
-Jaquez had not played four of the previous nine games due to coach's decision.
+In the final game of the 2024–25 regular season on April 13, 2025, Jaquez scored a career-high 41 points and grabbed 10 rebounds in a narrow 119–118 loss to the Washington Wizards.
+The Heat had only nine players available for the game as several rotation players sat out ahead of the play-in tournament.
+Jaquez missed four of the previous nine games due to a coach's decision.

+2025–26

+Jaquez improved his minutes, points, rebounds, and assists per game in the 2025–26 season, averaging 28.3 minutes and 15.4 points per game.
+He led the NBA in total bench points with 1,138, and was second in voting for the NBA Sixth Man of the Year award, behind winner Keldon Johnson of the San Antonio Spurs.

+Milwaukee Bucks (2026–present)

+On July 6, 2026, Jaquez alongside Tyler Herro, Kasparas Jakučionis, Kel'el Ware, the rights to Nate Ament and four more future draft picks was traded to the Milwaukee Bucks in exchange for Giannis Antetokounmpo and Bobby Portis.

 National team career

-Jaquez played for the Mexican national team as a Mexican-American dual citizen in the 2019 Pan American Games in Lima, Peru.
+Jaquez is a Mexican-American dual citizen who represented Mexico at the 2019 Pan American Games in Lima, Peru.